Researching Target Schools

 Building a Balanced School List

 When applying to health professions programs, it’s important to create a well-rounded list of schools that reflects both your aspirations and your academic profile.
-Applying to a mix of schools—commonly referred to as reachmatch, and safety schools—can increase your chances of acceptance while ensuring you have options that align with your goals.
+Applying to a mix of schools—commonly referred to as reach, match, and safety schools—can increase your chances of acceptance while ensuring you have options that align with your goals.

-• Reach Schools
+- Reach Schools

 These are programs where your academic metrics (such as GPA and entrance exam scores) fall below the average range for admitted students.
 However, you may still be a competitive candidate due to other strengths—such as exceptional clinical experience, leadership, research, or a compelling personal story.
-Reach schools are aspirational and may be more selective, but they’re worth applying to if you feel your overall application tells a strong story.
+Reach schools are aspirational and may be more selective, but they’re worth applying to if you feel your overall application tells a strong story. - Match Schools

 Match schools are those where your qualifications closely align with the average profile of admitted students.
 Your GPA, test scores, and experiences are within the typical range, and you meet or exceed the stated admissions requirements.
-These schools represent a solid chance of acceptance and should make up the core of your application list.
+These schools represent a solid chance of acceptance and should make up the core of your application list. - Safety Schools

 Safety schools are programs where your academic and experiential background exceeds the average applicant profile.
 While no school is ever a guaranteed acceptance, these programs are considered less competitive for your specific credentials.
 Including safety schools ensures you have options in case more competitive programs don’t work out, and they may offer additional benefits such as scholarships or early decision opportunities.